ncatlab/nlab-content/pages/2/7/9/5/5972/content.md

 [[Madhav Nori]] invented an original approach to [[mixed motives]], in the spirit of Tannakian theory, but based on a specific [[Nori's Tannakian theorem]].
 Unfortunately his original work, which has been lectured on some summer schools and conferences is not widely available in written form. [[Maxim Kontsevich]] based his approach to [[period]]s and their appearance in [[deformation quantization]] partly on Nori's insight.

+The construction of Nori [[motives]] themselves has been generalised to cate- gories over a base S by Arapura and Ivorra.
+Arapura's approach is based on [[constructible sheaves]].
+His categories allow pull-back and push- forward, the latter being a deep result.
+The same paper also constructs the weight filtration on Nori motives and establishes the equivalence between Nori motives and Andr&#233; pure motives.
+Ivorra's approach is based on [[perverse sheaves]].
+Compatibility under the [[six functors formalism]] is open in his setting [Huber-Stach]{#HS}

+It is known that Nori's and Ayoub's Motivic galois groups agree.

+The subcategory of 1-motives in Nori motives agrees with Deligne's 1-motives, and hence also with 1-motives in Voevodsky's category.

 ## References

-* Annette Huber, [[Stefan Müller-Stach]], with contributions of Benjamin Friedrich and Jonas von Wangenheim, [Periods and Nori motives](http://home.mathematik.uni-freiburg.de/arithgeom/preprints/buch/mantel.html), (Book in preparation: first version, September 2015, 323 p. )
+* Annette Huber, [[Stefan Müller-Stach]], with contributions of Benjamin Friedrich and Jonas von Wangenheim, [Periods and Nori motives](http://home.mathematik.uni-freiburg.de/arithgeom/preprints/buch/mantel.html), (Book in preparation: first version, September 2015, 323 p. ){#HS}

 * Annette Huber, [[Stefan Müller-Stach]], _On the relation between Nori motives and Kontsevich periods_, [1105.0865](http://arxiv.org/abs/1105.0865)